 How will the new medical marijuana law work?
 Who qualifies to get it?
-When will it actually start operating?

 Until those regulations are in effect, nobody can apply for a license to grow, dispense, or receive medical marijuana.
 And it appears that it’ll be 180 days after January 1 before the official database of patients, dispensaries, and growers will be ready.

 To become a qualifying patient, you must be at least 18, apply to the Department of Public Health, and pay a fee.
-That fee has not been set yet, and could be based on your income.

-You must clear 2 hurdles to just apply:
+You must clear 2 hurdles just to apply:

 - Pass a criminal record check.